Frequently

 What is the difference between a reline and a rebase?

-A denture rebase is a more comprehensive adjustment of your denture.
-Rather than replacing the lining on the tissue side of the denture, a denture rebase replaces all of the acrylic material in the base of the denture.
-This type of adjustment is used when the teeth are in good condition, but the base needs a large adjustment that can’t be solved by a reline alone.
+A rebase is more extensive.
+It replaces all of the acrylic base of the denture while keeping the existing teeth.
+A rebase is used when the teeth are still in good shape, but the denture base needs a major adjustment that a reline alone can’t fix.

 How often should you have dentures relined?